Browns get defensive regulars back as opener at KC nears

 Cornerback Greedy Williams, safety Grant Delpit and linebacker Sione Takitaki all returned from injuries and practiced on Thursday before coach Kevin Stefanski sent the Browns off on a three-day holiday break.

 The season opener is Sept.
-12 against Kansas City, which knocked Cleveland out of the playoffs in the division round last season.
+12 against Kansas City, which knocked Cleveland out of the playoffs in the divisional round last season.

 All three players participated in individual drills during the portion of practice open to reporters.

+Stefanski said he and his staff will continue to work as they ramp up preparations for the two-time defending AFC champions.

+“We have plenty of work to do,” he said.
+“We have kind of outlined what we need to get done this weekend in terms of getting ready for next week.”

 Williams missed last season with a shoulder nerve injury sustained in training camp.
 He had been healthy during training camp before injuring his groin in an Aug.
-22 exhibition against the New York Giants.
+22 exhibition game against the New York Giants.

 Although he’s been penciled in as a starter, Williams may soon be second on the depth chart behind rookie Greg Newsome II, a first-round pick from Northwestern who has been very impressive.
 Even if he doesn’t start, Williams will get plenty of playing time.

 Delpit also sat out last season after rupturing his Achilles tendon while backpedaling during a drill in his first NFL camp.
 He hurt his hamstring this summer, returned and then aggravated the injury in his second practice back.